 Based on your relationship map, you want to develop a plan for how you will prioritize opportunities to solve the buyer’s major problems beyond your initial offering.
 This account plan should also utilize whatever assets possible from marketing, implementation, customer support, product development and sales enablement, etc., to drive the most value for the buyer.

 As large account sales professionals, it’s our responsibility to preempt the “don’t upsell me” attitude of many of our customers.
 The most successful salespeople understand that before, during, and after the initial sale, it’s in their best interest to position themselves as a solutions consultant, cultivate a buyer-centric relationship and develop a relationship map for each customer.
-These three essential selling skills can have a great impact on your long-term success in large accounts.
+These three effective selling skills can have a great impact on your long-term success in large accounts.